atufkas/angular-openweather-app/README.md

 <img src="app/img/app_screenshot2_v_0-1-0.png" alt="OpenWeather App"/>

-"OpenWeather App" is a small AngularJS project that makes use of the [OpenWeatherMap](http://openweathermap.org/) API for displaying weather data and forecasts based on a given location (city).
+"OpenWeather App" is a small AngularJS project that makes use of the [OpenWeatherMap](http://openweathermap.org/) service for fetching and displaying weather data and forecasts based on a given location (city).

 _This project basically serves as an example app I refer to within an article/post about AngularJS I'm going to publish for a German web technology magazine and in my blog._